Acute anteroseptal myocardial infarction

 Typical CMR findings in acute myocardial infarction.

-Percutaneous coronary intervention was performed first, unable to deploy a stent, CMR is used to assess the extent of the disease and prognosis prior revascularization surgery.
-Currently, CMR has similar to higher sensitivity compared to SPECT to asses myocardial viability.
+A percutaneous coronary intervention performed first was unable to deploy a coronary stent, CMR is used to assess the extent of the disease and prognosis prior to revascularization surgery.
+Currently, CMR has similar to higher sensitivity compared to SPECT to assess myocardial viability.